FiannacaA/GNN4siRNA/README.md

 # GNN4siRNA
-GNN approach to face with the problem of siRNA-mRNA efficacy prediction
+GNN approach to face with the problem of siRNA-mRNA efficacy prediction.

 This repository provides the source code for "insert the paper's title".